Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 the cloak's bonus; *Market Price:* 360,000 (+6), 490,000 (+7), 640,000
 gp (+8), 810,000 (+9), 1,000,000 gp (+10); *Weight:* 1 lb.

+### Gate Key
-**Gate Key:** When properly operated, the gate key can be used to attune any bounded space, such as a doorway or a cave opening, to another bounded space on another plane of existence previously visited by the wielder.
+When properly operated, the gate key can be used to attune any bounded space, such as a doorway or a cave opening, to another bounded space on another plane of existence previously visited by the wielder.
 When two bounded spaces are attuned, an interdimensional portal